Jack Vale (comedian): YouTube

 Many of Vale's pranks are what he calls "Pooter" pranks involving him walking around in public making flatulence sounds, using a handheld device and capturing the reactions of the people nearby on a hidden camcorder.
 On one occasion that resulted in a physical altercation between Vale and an elderly man (whose wife was the unsuspecting participant which Vale used the device by).
 The subsequent police intervention led to Vale being banned from that specific supermarket.
-Many of his pranks happen inHuntington Beach, California; Nevada, and near his home in the Columbia, Tennessee vicinity.
+Many of his pranks happen in Huntington Beach, California; Nevada, and near his home in the Columbia, Tennessee vicinity.

 Other pranks include "Paranoid", sketches in which Vale, pretending to be talking on his mobile phone, walks past customers in a shop or on the street talking about them to his imaginary conversational partner (in order to see whether they will react with paranoia), and "Nonsense", in which Vale confuses members of the public by approaching them and speaking gibberish.

 Jack Vale's most elaborate prank to date, which by most is considered to be more of an experiment, is called "The Social Media Experiment".
 He searched hashtags in his local area and found people in the area.
 Next, he learned all about the people so he could convince them he was psychic.
 The video was picked up by several national publications and he made appearances on various talk shows explaining how he did the experiment.